hasura/pgdeltastream/README.md

 ## Introduction

 PGDeltaStream uses Postgres's logical decoding feature to stream table changes over a websocket connection.
-It is a stateless service and can be dropped next to any Postgres.
+It is a stateless service and can be connected directly to a Postgres instance.

 PGDeltaStream gives you endpoints to snapshot your current data and then start streaming after the snapshot guaranteeing that you don’t lose any event data.
 Clients can also ACK an offset value as frequently as they desire over the websocket connection.
 If a client reconnects, then the stream continues from the last ACKed offset.